-Night Owl Service: This is an on-campus, demand response service, operating from 2 a.m. to 7 a.m. weekdays, and 2 a.m. to 9 a.m. weekends.
-Dial 2-0888 from any campus phone, or use one of MSU's Green Light phones located across campus, to request a ride from that spot to another campus location.
-A bus will arrive at your curb shortly.
+Night Owl Service: This is an on-campus, demand response service.
+Dial 2-8888 from any campus phone, or use one of MSU's Green Light phones located across campus, to request a ride from that spot to another campus location.
+A bus will arrive at your curb within 20 minutes.
 If you need to travel on campus during the wee hours, you have a safe way to get where you need to go!